WILLIAM BAZIOTES: artist quotes on painting and biography facts

-WILLIAM BAZIOTES (1912 – 1963), artist in American Abstract Expressionism was a painter, creating modern and rather abstract art, with a personal touch of Surrealism in his paintings.
-Baziotes – a friend of Robert Motherwell – was an artist of Abstract Expressionism; nevertheless he developed highly personal symbolic images in his paintings.
+William Baziotes (1912 – 1963), quotes on his painting art and life by the ‘Surrealist’ artist in American Abstract Expressionism.
+Baziotes was a great painter, creating modern and rather abstract art, with a very personal touch of Surrealism in his paintings.
+Baziotes – a close friend of Robert Motherwell – was an artist of American Abstract Expressionism; nevertheless he developed highly personal symbolic images in his paintings, .
 Baziotes was moreover a meaningful art teacher in New York.

-* At the bottom more biography facts & art links for William Baziotes; – the editor.
+* At the bottom more biography facts, life story & art links for the American painter William Baziotes. – the editor

 his artist quotes

-WILLIAM BAZIOTES, his artist quotes on modern painting art in American Abstract Expressionism
+William Baziotes, his quotes on painting art and life in American Abstract Expressionism

 - I consider my paintings finished when my eyes goes to a particular spot on the canvas.
 But if I put the picture away about thirty feet on the wall and the movements keep returning to me and the eye seems to be responding to something living, then it is finished.